ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/gas_liquid_handling/WPI-Aladdin-Syringe-Pump.md

 The units for the rate can be selected but will only be set when setting the `RATE:SP`.
 You can resend the same set point to set newly selected rate units.

 :::{danger}
 There are multiple PVs which can independently talk to the same physical channel; `RATE:UNITS:SP` and `1:RATE:UNITS:SP`.
-The rate setpoint PV which corresonds to the `RUN` PV being used must be set to the correct units (i.e. if `1:RUN:SP` is being used to start pumping, then the units must be set in `1:RATE:UNITS:SP`.
+The rate setpoint PV which corresponds to the `RUN` PV being used must be set to the correct units (i.e. if `1:RUN:SP` is being used to start pumping, then the units must be set in `1:RATE:UNITS:SP`.
 :::

 ## Connection notes